When running a website, you may need to enable your visitors to upload a file. It can be a PDF, invoice, or any other custom file.

 Contact form 7 is one of the oldest players in the game.

-This plugin has millions of users because it was one of the first ones and comes with many free features.
+This plugin has millions of users because it was one of the first and has many free features.

-The Contact Form 7 plugin isn’t the easiest plugin because it’s not a drag and drop builder.
+The Contact Form 7 plugin isn’t the most accessible because it’s not a drag and drop builder.

 - Can be embedded with shortcodes and Gutenberg blocks.